walterpg/google-drive-sync/docs/install/portable.md

 requires diligence to ensure [system requirements](require) are met for each computer, and to avoid [installation conflicts](#installation-conflicts).

-Alternatively, the ["normal" installation method](normal) may be preferrable.
+Alternatively, the ["normal" installation method](normal) may be preferable.

 ---